 Counselling

 I am a Psychotherapeutic Counsellor and member of the BACP (British Association of Counselling and Psychotherapy), based in Brighton and Hove.
-I currently have availability Monday – Thursday evenings for in-person, online or telephone counselling.
-My fee is £55 per hour.

 Suzanne O'Leary person centred counsellor psychotherapist brighton and hove